JerryLSwift/Pokedex/README.md

 # Pokedex
-A JavaScript Pokedex of The First 150 Pokemon.
+A HTML, Css, and JavaScript Pokedex of The First 150 Pokemon.
 Looks Like The First Pokedex.
+It works but could use more information